The Windows 10 Creators Update is the next major feature update that Microsoft will be rolling out for PC, Mobile, Xbox, IoT, and HoloLens devices.

 In the Books library, you can use the table of contents or seek bar to navigate.
-You can bookmark pages, look up words and phrases, and play embedded video and audio content, and you can have Edge read books aloud.
+You can bookmark pages, look up words and phrases, play embedded video and audio content, and you can have Edge read books aloud.

 Other customization options include text spacing to improve reading speed and comprehension.
 You can change the font and text size, themes, navigation control and more.

 In this new Windows 10 update, Microsoft Edge will introduce an updated version of Web Notes with a new interface that matches the Windows Ink experience.

 Xbox One and Windows 10 finally include support gaming in 4K resolution, and Beam integration will offer in-game broadcasting.

 For those unfamiliar, similar to Twitch and YouTube Gaming, Beam is a video gaming broadcasting platform recently acquired by Microsoft, and now it’ll be part of Xbox and Windows 10.